SquadFM/Squad-Field-Manual/README.md

 ## Public Commands
 - ApproveVehicleClaim : As a Squad Leader approve a vehicle claim made by a squad member attempting to enter a vehicle
 - ChangeTeams : Change teams to the other side
-- ChangeTeamsWithId <NewTeam> : Change teams to the specified team number, zero changes to the other side
+- ChangeTeamsWithId "NewTeam" : Change teams to the specified team number, zero changes to the other side
-- Chat <Message> : <ChatType=All|Teams|Squad> : Broadcast chat message
+- Chat "Message" : "ChatType=All|Teams|Squad" : Broadcast chat message
-- ChatToAdmin <Message> : Send System message to all admins on the server
+- ChatToAdmin "Message" : Send System message to all admins on the server
-- ChatToAll <Message> : Chat to everyone
+- ChatToAll "Message" : Chat to everyone
-- ChatToSquad <Message> : Chat only to same squad
+- ChatToSquad "Message" : Chat only to same squad
-- ChatToTeam <Message> : Chat only to same team
+- ChatToTeam "Message" : Chat only to same team
 - CreateReallyPoint : Drop a rally point for squad members to spawn from
-- CreateSquad <Name> : Request the creation of a squad, specifying the name
+- CreateSquad "Name" : Request the creation of a squad, specifying the name
 - DisabledHudWidgets : Removes all widgets on the HUD
 - DisabledUI : Removes the UI components from the screen
 - Disconnect : Disconnect from server
 - GiveUp : Die and give up being wounded
-- HighResShot <Resolution/Multiplier> : take a screenshot,e.G. "HighResShot 3840x2160" or "HighResShot 4"
+- HighResShot "Resolution/Multiplier" : take a screenshot,e.G. "HighResShot 3840x2160" or "HighResShot 4"
-- JoinSquadWithID <Id> : Join a squad on our team with the following Id
+- JoinSquadWithID "Id" : Join a squad on our team with the following Id
-- JoinSquadWithName <Name> : Join a squad on our team with the following name
+- JoinSquadWithName "Name" : Join a squad on our team with the following name
 - LeaveSquad : Leave the squad you are currently in
-- ListCommands <ShowDetail 0/1> : Prints out the information for all commands in the game
+- ListCommands "ShowDetail 0/1" : Prints out the information for all commands in the game
 - ListPlayers : List play IDs with associate player name and SteamID
-- r.SetRes <Resolution> :Change screen resolution, r.setres 1920x1080f
+- r.SetRes "Resolution" :Change screen resolution, r.setres 1920x1080f
 - Reconnect : Reconnects to the previous server
-- ShowCommandInfo <CommandName> : Prints out the details of a particular command
+- ShowCommandInfo "CommandName" : Prints out the details of a particular command
 - ShowNextMap : Ask the server what the next map is
 - Stat FPS : Draw frame rate on screen
 - Stat Unit : Draws game, draw, and GPU times on screen